Agentic AI: The New Paradigm

 SOAR

-Simulates cognitive cycles including goal formulation, problem solving, and learning.
-Useful for research in complex adaptive systems.
+Simulates cognitive cycles that include setting goals, solving problems, and learning.
+Good for studying complex adaptive systems.

 ACT-R

-Models human-like memory and decision processes, enabling simulations of cognitive load and performance in HCI scenarios.
+It models human memory and decision-making processes, which lets you simulate cognitive load and performance in HCI situations.

-Provides persistent agents capable of managing files, functions, and tool-based reasoning within a secure execution sandbox.
+OpenAI Assistants API Gives you persistent agents that can handle files, functions, and tool-based reasoning in a safe execution sandbox.

-Offers long-context conversational agents with emphasis on safety, helpfulness, and steerability.
-Suitable for enterprise-grade deployments.
+Provides long-context conversational agents that focus on safety, helpfulness, and steerability.
+Good for deployments in big companies.

 Minimal Agent Implementation